The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 3. Make It Visually Irresistible — Give the Media Something to Show

 If an editor can see the story, they can sell it.
-In a world where audiences are flooded with video, images, and influencer reels, the most newsworthy ideas are those designed visually from day one.
+In a world flooded with video and influencer reels, the most newsworthy ideas prioritize visual design from day one.
 Every campaign should ask: Will the photo editors want to run this?
 What’s the 10-second clip that captures the emotion?

 When something is visually striking, it does half the journalist’s job for them.
 Strong visuals create earned moments that spread far beyond your own channels and often take on a life of their own.